platinumazure/eslint-plugin-qunit/docs/rules/no-global-module-test.md

-# Forbid the use of global QUnit assertions (no-global-assertions)
+# Forbid the use of global module/test/asyncTest (no-global-module-test)

 QUnit 2.0 is deprecating and removing global functions related to declaring tests and modules.
 This rule will warn when the global functions are used.